 Your plan covers urgent and emergency care worldwide.
 If you become ill or injured while traveling, you may need additional help.
 Our partner Assist America can provide it.
 If you're more than 100 miles away from home or outside the U.S. (for no more than 90 days in a row), you can call their 24/7 operations center for services such as:

-- Locating a health care provider

-- Hospital admission

-- Ambulance transportation

-- Return transportation to U.S. for treatment

-- Replacing lost prescriptions, eyeglasses or luggage
+- · Assistance in locating a facility that can be treat your condition - · Hospital admission - Assistance with medical transportation - · Return transportation to U.S. for treatment - · Replacing lost prescriptions, eyeglasses or luggage

 For more information, visit hap.org/travel.